Transferring Large Sums of Money Internationally

 • Transfer limits

-Certain methods of transferring funds (e.g. bank transfers, transfer services) are much more secure than other ways (e.g. mailing a check or cash).
-Even with the more secure services, however, it’s possible to enter recipients’ information wrong, encounter scams, or have personally identifying information compromised — so do your due diligence beforehand.
+Certain methods of transferring funds (e.g. bank transfers, transfer services) are much more secure than others (e.g. mailing a check or cash).
+Even with the more secure services, however, it’s possible to enter the wrong information, encounter scams, or have personally identifiable information (PII) compromised — so do your due diligence beforehand.

-Some international transfer methods, like cryptocurrency transfers, will require more technological know-how than others.
+Some international transfer methods, like cryptocurrency transfers, require more technological know-how than others.

-Depending on the service you use, transfers may be sent instantly or could take several days (or, in the case of snail mail, weeks) to arrive.
+Depending on the service you use, transfers may go through instantly or could take several days to arrive.
+When mailing a check to an overseas recipient via snail mail, it may take several weeks.

 Documentation required

-Transferring funds via bank may require you to provide documents to verify your identity, which can add an extra obstacle to the process.
+Transferring funds through a bank may require you to provide documents to verify your identity, which can add an extra obstacle to the process.

 Customer support

-Some international transfer methods may offer built-in customer support — but even then, some may offer better levels of support than others.
-For particularly large amounts of money, it’s a good idea to research the reputation your desired transfer method has for customer service.
+Some international transfer methods may have built-in customer support — but even then, some likely offer better support than others.
+For particularly large amounts of money, it’s a good idea to research how your desired transfer service supports customers.

 Ways to transfer large sums of money internationally